hashicorp/terraform-aws-consul-starter/README.md

 # Consul AWS Module

 This is a Terraform module for provisioning a Consul Cluster on AWS.
 Consul is a distributed, highly-available service mesh solution providing a full featured control plane with service discovery, configuration, and segmentation functionality.
-This module will provision a full Consul cluster consisting of 5 (five) servers and 3 (three) clients.
+This module will provision a full Consul cluster, which defaults to consisting of 5 (five) servers and 3 (three) clients.

+## About This Module

+This module implements the [Consul Reference Architecture](https://learn.hashicorp.com/consul/datacenter-deploy/reference-architecture?utm_source=consul.io&utm_medium=docs#datacenter-design) for a single datacenter on AWS.

 ## How to Use This Module